OdysseyMomentum/odysseymomentum.github.io/README.md

 - All the GitHub teams and repos were created on forehand and email invites were send to the teamleads.
 - Please check these invite emails from GitHub.
 - Your repo is added to a team that is part of the [OdysseyMomentum Organization](https://github.com/odysseymomentum)
 - Your team repo can be private or public.
+You can make repos public, we welcome that.

 ## Adding more team members?